 What type of fillers should I have?

 A consultation can help us identify what could work for you, and areas to target for dermal filler treatment.
 It might be cheek fillers, dermal fillers for lines and wrinkles, or even lip fillers.

-How do I book in for dermal fillers?
+How do I book in for dermal fillers in Inverness?

 We believe in doing things properly and informing our clients about every aspect of our treatment.
 If you’re interested in dermal fillers, we recommend booking a consultation with our skin doctors here in Inverness.